-Solar Feed-in Tariff Comparison: Best Tariffs by State and Territory
+Solar FiT Comparison: Best Tariffs by State and Territory

-Slash your power bills!
 Find the best feed-in tariffs for your solar system in Australia.
 Compare rates by state and territory, and maximise your energy savings.
-Get paid for the clean power you generate!

 best feed-in tariff australia

-A solar feed-in tariff, or FiT, refers to the amount you are paid per kWh of electricity when you export excess energy from your solar installation to the grid.
+A solar feed-in tariff, or FiT, refers to the amount paid per kWh of electricity when you export excess energy from your solar installation to the grid.

-A FiT means that as well as generating your own electricity, you can also earn a small income from it.
+A FiT means that, as well as generating your electricity, you can also earn a small income from it.

 As individuals explore the benefits of solar power and its financial implications, considering solar quotes from Energy Matters can provide insights into the potential returns on solar investments.

-Understanding the nuances of solar feed-in tariffs and their impact on household finances is a key element in making informed decisions about integrating solar energy into homes and businesses.
+Understanding the nuances of solar feed-in tariffs and their impact on household finances is key to making informed decisions about integrating solar energy into homes and businesses.

 FiTs were originally introduced by the government as an incentive to stimulate demand for solar PV systems.
 As the solar industry has matured and solar panel prices have dropped by almost 80 per cent, FiT rates have reduced considerably.